 - Some are consistent and predictable, while others have bursts of activity and downtime

-So if you have a colleague who is homeschooling 5 organic, free-range children while pursuing a second PHD during a pandemic, take a breath and remember that you are not in the exact same situation.
+So if you have a colleague who is homeschooling 5 organic, free-range children while pursuing a second PHD, take a breath and remember that you are not in the exact same situation.

 In the rest of this article, we’ll provide a range of ideas, tips, and advice.
 Pick what suits you right now, and ignore the rest.
 Nobody knows your needs better than you do.

-It’s unreasonable to expect that upending your work life and adding children to the mix won’t impact your ability to get things done.
-Communicating that to the people in your life will help everyone understand what is happening for you, what you can deliver, and how they can be helpful.
+Communicating clearly about what you have on your plate to the people in your life will help everyone understand what is happening for you, what you can deliver, and how they can be helpful.

 Set expectations with: